realpython/members/README.md

 #### Incomplete

-1. Users should be able to hide/show the sidebar (current)
+1. Users should be able to view lessons on the sidebar (current)
+1. Users should be able to view a single lesson
+1. Users should be able to view a chapter's lessons from the single chapter view
-1. Users should be able to view lessons on the sidebar
+1. Users should be able to view a checkmark next to read lessons on the sidebar
+1. Users should be able to view a checkmark next to read chapters on the sidebar after all lessons have been read
+1. Users should be able to move from lesson to lesson within the single lesson view
 1. Users should be able to hide/show lessons on the sidebar
+1. Users should be able to see the current chapter and lesson highlighted on the sidebar
 1. Users should be able to view all standards
 1. Users should be able to view an about page detailing the relationship between chapters, lessons, standards, and exercises
 1. Users should be able to post new messages within the lesson view